ProjecticumDataScience/lumbricus/readme.md

     scripts are ordered by protocol.
 - 'data' section includes all the files that have been processed during the workflow.
 This includes things like alignment outputs, models, and UniProt protein collections.
+Data is ordered by protocol

 -  The 'data_input ' section includes reference genomic and transctiptomic data.

 - 'results' contains folders with gene database for Lumbricus Terrestris Lumbricus Rubellus, webapp source code, proteomic analytics report

-Tophat  is used for alignem.
+Tophat  is used for splice aware alignment.
 Augustus &  GeneMark-ES/ET/EP+ ver 4.7 are used to build model ab de novo

+Protocols:
+Protocol1 includes alignment tranasctiptomic data and building model, based on rna-seq Protocol2.1 includes building model bases on proteins Protocol2 includes building genome database idenitfied gene strucures

 ### Installation